-5 Conclusion
+Conclusion

-This study aims to reveal spatial pattern of the coronavirus (Covid-19) infection across provinces in Indonesia and to investigate the impacts of the virus outbreak on regional economic growth dynamics.
-Our exploratory analysis exposes the link between spatial connectivity and the spread of the virus, particularly in Java region, mainly between Jakarta, West Java and Central Java, the three neighboring and closely connected provinces.
-From the spatial analysis, our evaluation suggests that spatial dependence in regional growth dynamics does present in pandemic period.
-Thus, failure to control for spatial dependence in analyzing regional growth could be inappropriate.
-Furthermore, the results from spatial econometric models show that the provincial growth in the pandemic period is affected by the spillover of shocks in the surrounding regions.
+This study aims to investigate the impacts of the virus outbreak on regional economic growth dynamics.
+The results from spatial econometric models show that the provincial growth in the pandemic period is affected by the spillover of shocks in the surrounding regions.

 As common in other spatial studies, we acknowledge the limitation of this study could include two following issues.
 First, the specification of weight matrix using contiguity of the estimated Thiessen polygons.
 Since there is no a single solid method that identifies a unique weight matrix reflecting the connectivity between locations, it is useful to test the models with alternative weight matrix.
 Second, given the availability issue and time constraints, the data used in the models is very limited to explain the complex regional growth dynamics.
 Therefore, future studies should incorporate more variables, including the institutional determinants of growth at a province level to obtain reliable estimates.

-References
+REFERENCES